Trash pickup and recycling services for our subdivision are provided under contract by Texas Pride Disposal.

 Texas Pride Disposal will collect residential refuse and up to five (5) bags of yard waste located near the garage or side-yard gate.

-Trash will be picked up Mondays and Thursdays.
+Trash pick-up days are Mondays and Thursdays.

 Where to put your material for recycling: